kkr202mlds/Achievement__Now/Responsive Web Design Certification/Notes.md

 <img width="764" height="146" alt="Screenshot 2026-06-30 133731" src="https://github.com/user-attachments/assets/5762018a-3b81-4b14-8a68-f92973ce0687" />

 - difference between the disabled state and readonly state is that readonly can be focused while the disabled state cannot.
+- **accessible websites** : the **World Wide Web(www) Consortium, known as W3C**, developed a set of international standards **Web Content Accessibility Guidelines (WCAG)** that you can follow to make your websites more accessible and easier to use for people with disabilities.
+- **https : HyperText Transfer Protocol Secure**.
+- **POUR** : four core  principles in mind.
+- P stands for **Perceivable**.
+Users must be able to perceive the information that you are presenting.
+For example, you can provide alternative text for images, so users who access your website with a screen reader can understand them.
+- O stands for **Operable**.
+Users must be able to interact with the user interface.
+For example, you can make sure that all functionality is accessible through the keyboard too, not just the mouse.
+- U stands for **Understandable**.
+Users must be able to understand the information.
+For example, you can avoid complex sentences and use simple language as much as possible.
+- R stands for **Robust**.
+A wide range of browsers and other tools, including assistive technologies, must be able to interpret the content.
+- Screen readers are assistive technology programs that help blind and visually impaired people use computers and mobile devices. **text-to-speech** is just one of the features of a screen reader
+- notable features of screen readers are navigation aids and web browsing assistance.
+- macOS, iPhones and iOS both have **VoiceOver** built-in.
+- Windows computers have Narrator built-in.
+NonVisual Desktop Access (NVDA) and Job Access With Speech (JAWS) are also available for Windows computers.
+NVDA is free and open-source, while JAWS is paid.
+- Linux has **Orca** for the desktop environment and **Speakup** for the Linux terminal.
+Android phones have **TalkBack** built-in and **Ella** is an Gen AI-powered platform.
+- Large text and braille keyboards are designed for users with visual disabilities.
+In Large Text Keyboards, also called Large Print Keyboards, the letters, numbers, and symbols are larger compared to standard keyboards.
+This design is helpful for people who may find smaller text in the keys difficult to see.
+Most of them also have enhanced contrast and brightness.
+- **large print keyboard** made by the brand MaxiAids has yellow keys with black, big, and bold letters, numbers, and symbols on them.
+This is helpful for people with low vision.
+- black large print keyboard with white print on the keys.
+This keyboard is also backlit, so users can adjust its brightness to different lighting conditions.
+- **Braille** is a tactile reading and writing system.
+It consists of raised dots arranged in specific patterns to represent letters, numbers, and punctuation feeling these patterns with their fingers.
+- Large text and braille keyboards are tools that empower people with visual disabilities.
+- A **trackball** is a stationary pointing device that consists of a large, movable ball within a socket.
+It also includes additional buttons for clicking and performing other functions.
+- A **joystick** is a pointing device primarily designed for games and certain industrial applications like machinery control. arthritis and carpal tunnel syndrome.
+It consists of a lever that pivots up, down, left, and right, and often includes additional buttons for various actions.
+- A **touchpad** is a flat, touch-sensitive device built into laptops and some keyboards.
+It allows users to control the cursor on the screen by sliding their fingers across its surface. arthritis and joint pain